dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Application/ReadMe.Application.md

 	Therefore, verifying that the entity is not null in the handler is redundant.

 3. The remaining validation is done in the domain.

+## Transaction Pipelines

+There is not need to save changes inside handlers, because is done in the Pipeline (transaction pipeline) Moreover, the pipeline provides the transaction scope, so if at least one database operation fail, all operations are rollbacked.
+Therefore in some cases, we return a task, which slightly increases the performance